Book Your Stay

 Don’t forget to tag your photos with #VCCVIBES and #VCCGOODVIBES

-Day 1: Camarillo
+Stop 1: Camarillo Grove Park

 Stop 2: Camarillo Barrelworks

-Find more good vibes at the one-of-a-kind Camarillo Barrelworks.
+If you want to carry on with a brew trek, find more good vibes at the one-of-a-kind Camarillo Barrelworks.
 Dad will love this family-owned and operated establishment, which serves locally made beer from Flat Fish Brewing Company and wine from Cantara Cellars.
 Check their weekly event schedule for live music and food offerings from local restaurants and food trucks.
 And if you’re traveling with your favorite canine, bring them along!
 The patio is dog friendly.

 Stop 1: River Ridge Golf Club

 It doesn’t get much better than a round of golf with Dad and an ocean view.
 Book a morning tee time at River Ridge Golf Club where you’ll find two 18-hole courses and killer views.
 Up for some multi-generational play?
 The whole family will feel like they’re on top of the world at the Vineyard Course, a beginner-friendly setup with 360-views of the ocean and nearby Santa Clara River.
 The Victoria Lakes Course is all about strategy with a par-five hole right off the bat that has lakes straddling both sides.

 Stop 2: Hook, Line & Sinker